nikhilaraya/tagup-challenge/README.md

 # AngularFourMEANSeed

-After you clone this repository and run "npm install" To start the project
+After you clone this repository and run "npm install" Install mongoDB and run commands mongo and mongod on two terminals

+To start the project
 Open two terminals, One to start the front end, One to start the backend